anptrs/blockscope/README.md

 ```
 Tuple Unpacking
 ---------------
-One of the more usefull features is tuple (or any iterable) unpacking:
+One of the more useful features is tuple (or any iterable) unpacking:
 ```py
     def foo():
         return 1, 2, 3